kasslent/clc-digital-skills/_lessons/module-5.1.md

 ## Content & Keywords
 You want to structure your website’s content in a way that’s easy for search engines and people to navigate.

 ### How can we do that?

 <div class="summary">

-1. Keyword Research
+#### Keyword Research

 </div>

 <div class="details">

-Before you start writing and publishing content you need to figure out what your target keywords are.
+Before you start writing and publishing content, you need to figure out what your target keywords are.

 Find keywords that:

-	- Highly relevant to what you do - For example, if you are a bakery in Barrie, don’t pick “cake recipes” as your major keyword. “bakery barrie” will probably get you more relevant traffic and is not as competitive
+* Are highly relevant to what you do - For example, if you are a bakery in Barrie, don’t pick “cake recipes” as your major keyword. “bakery barrie” will probably get you more relevant traffic, and is not as competitive
-	- Have search volume - ranking #1 for “bikes for pets” can be super relevant to what you do, however if nobody is searching for it, it doesn’t matter.
-Go for something like “dog bike basket” instead (3,600 monthly searches).
+* Have search volume - ranking #1 for “bikes for pets” can be super relevant to what you do, however if nobody is searching for it, it doesn’t matter.
+Go for something like “dog bike basket” instead.
-	- Have reasonable competition levels - usually, the more general your keywords are, the more web pages compete for them.
-For example, “risk management” will be much more competitive than “risk management software” or “risk management services”.
+* Have reasonable competition levels - usually, the more general your keywords are, the more web pages there are to compete for them.
+For example, “risk management” will be much more competitive than “risk management software”, or “risk management services”.
 Evaluate your website and decide what your chances are at competing for the keywords you’ve picked.

 </div>

 <div class="summary">

-1. Evaluate Competition
+#### Evaluate Competition

 </div>